ec-jrc/cbm/docs/intro_dias4cbm.md

 * and the possibility to create modular processing pipelines, that are tailored to the specific needs of CbM and the technical capacities of the end user.

 The DIAS contracts finance the establishment and maintenance of this core computing and storage infrastructure.
-The actual DIAS use by end users, such as MS Paying Agencies (PA), or any other public or private user, is managed through DIAS accounts, i.e. subscription services that are costed on the basis of actual use of computing resources (e.g. CPU time, data transfer, additional storage requirements, etc.).
+The actual DIAS use by end users, such as MS Paying Agencies (PA), or any other public or private user, is managed through DIAS accounts, i.e. subscription services that are costed on the basis of actual use of computing resources (e.g. CPU time, data transfer, additional storage requirements).

 In the context of CAP CbM, DG AGRI together with DG DEFIS (the Copernicus program managers, previously known as DG GROW) have decided to fund the DIAS onboarding of Member State PA’s in 2019 and 2020 through ESA work orders.
 In 2019, the work orders were structured in 3 phases: (1) technical readiness review (2) onboarding MS PA on one of the DIAS instances and (3) operational use of the DIAS in the 2019 CAP CbM.
 In 2020, the first 2 phases are no longer required, and, based on the experience built up in 2019, onboarding MS can jump directly into the operational phase.